computersarecool/night_walker/README.md

 ##### Things I would have liked to have done (or done better):
 ###### Database
   - Database design
-  - Used schema design to improve findProductByFlavor in database.js
+  - Use schema design to improve findProductByFlavor in database.js
   - Save user stripe token information in database.js
   - Combine size information / sizes / distinctSizes on individual products

 ###### Mail Controller
-  - Abstracted the emailing process more (with more generic methods)
+  - Abstract the emailing process more (with more generic methods)

 ###### Testing
-  - Added full unit testing
+  - Add full unit testing

 ###### General
   - Use JSdoc